IntMeGroup/LMM4Edit/README.md

 # LMM4Edit
 [ACM MM 2025] LMM4Edit: Benchmarking and Evaluating Multimodal Image Editing with LMMs

-# MS-Swift 3.2.0: Multimodal Fine-tuning Framework

-This repository provides code for training and evaluating multimodal large models, such as Qwen2.5-VL, using the MS-Swift fine-tuning framework.

----

 ## 📦 Setup

 1. **Unzip the framework and install dependencies**